joyent/conch-api/docs/modules/Conch::Controller::Login.md

 # METHODS

-## \_create\_jwt
+## \_respond\_with\_jwt

-Create a JWT to be returned to the user, for future presentation in the 'Authorization Bearer' header.
+Create a response containing a login JWT, which the user should later present in the 'Authorization Bearer' header.

 ## authenticate